-- History and visit the Boulevard Saint-Michel in Paris
+- History and visit Boulevard Saint-Michel in Paris

 - Transfer to the Boulevard Saint-Michel in Paris